On the First Order Cohomology of Infinite--Dimensional Unitary Groups: Introduction

-For finitely supported $\lambda$, we realize the extended highest weight representations $\urep{\lambda}$ of the group $U_p(\SH)$ (for $1\leq p<\infty$) as subrepresentations of finite tensor product representations that are built from the natural and conatural action of $U_p(\SH)$ on $\SH$ respectively on the dual $\SH^*$ (cf. Section \ref{sec: U_p}).
+Our strategy to prove \thref{H^1 for U_p} can be outlined as follows: For finitely supported $\lambda$, we realize the extended highest weight representations $\urep{\lambda}$ of the group $U_p(\SH)$ (for $1\leq p<\infty$) as subrepresentations of finite tensor product representations that are built from the identical and its dual action of $U_p(\SH)$ on $\SH$ respectively on the dual $\SH^*$ (cf. Section \ref{sec: U_p}).
 For these finite tensor product representations (with at least two factors), it is easy to construct nontrivial 1-cocycles as a countably infinite sum of 1-coboundaries (cf. Section \ref{sec: finite tensor product}).
-Projecting these 1-cocycles onto the corresponding highest weight submodules gives nontrivial 1-cocycles for the highest weight representations $\urep{\lambda}$.
-In \thref{H^1 not 0 for U_p}, we show that the space $H^1(U_p(\SH),\pi_\lambda,\SH_\lambda)$ is always nontrivial, the only exceptions being the natural representations on $\SH$, the conatural representation on $\SH^*$ (cf. Section \ref{sec: natural representation}) and the one-dimensional trivial representation (cf. \thref{sec: direct limit of compact groups}).\\
+Projecting these 1-cocycles onto the corresponding highest weight submodules gives nontrivial 1-cocycles for the highest weight representations $\urep{\lambda}$ (cf. \thref{H^1 not 0 for U_p}).
+That the first cohomology spaces for the identical representations on $\SH$ and the dual representation on $\SH^*$ (cf. Section \ref{sec: natural representation}) vanish is shown in \thref{sec: Lie algebra} and \thref{identical representation}.\\

 In a subsequent paper, we plan to treat the case where $\lambda$ is bounded with infinite support and the corresponding highest weight representation $\urep{\lambda}$ of $U(\infty)$ extends to the group $U_1(\SH)$.
 The problem here is that it is much harder to realize the representation $\urep{\lambda}$ concretely than it is in the finitely supported case.
 If the first cohomology space vanishes for the group $U(\infty)$, then it also does for the group $U_1(\SH)$ since $U(\infty)$ is dense in $U_1(\SH)$.
 But this is not the case for every bounded weight with infinite support and this situation remains, at the present stage, an open problem.